freieslabor/prepaid-mate/README.rst

 I forgot my password.
 How can I reset it?
 -----------------------------------------

+Find the physical device the service is running on, you'll find the login credentials on it.
 Log in via SSH and run the reset password script with your username as
 argument: